theparanoidtimes/Arduino-Python-temperature-monitor/README.md

 ![Arduino schema](/doc/sketch_final.png "Arduino schema")

 - Connect Arduino and the required modules like defined in the picture.
+Red wire marks the power supply and black marks the ground connection.
 Use `ArduinoRealTimeClockModuleConfigurator` to setup the current time on the real time module.
 After that upload the `ArduinoTempReader` script.
 In the script delay between temperature measuring can be adjusted (currently